kuceb/eslint-plugin-json-format/README.md

 ### `package-json-sort-order`
 You can configure the exact sort order of your `package.json` files (or turn it off entirely with the `sort-package-json` setting)

-By default the sort order is `"pro"` (will change to "standard" in next major version)
+> By default the sort order is `"standard"`

 #### Available sorting options

-**"pro"**: places scripts and depenedencies at the top, reducing need to scroll down to view them.
-Pros only.

 **"standard"**: default from [`sort-package-json`](https://github.com/keithamus/sort-package-json).
 This is a sane, standard order.

+**"pro"**: places scripts and dependencies at the top, reducing need to scroll down to view them.
+Pros only.

 **["your", "custom", "order", "here"]**: provide an array to manually set the sort order.